Ensono/amido.github.io/docs/testing/testing_in_nx/playwright_nx.md

 import Tabs from "@theme/Tabs";
 import TabItem from "@theme/TabItem";

 Playwright is a relatively new testing framework, which is developed and supported by Microsoft.
 Playwright was designed to enable cross-browser web automation that is reliable and fast, with support for multiple browsers, programming languages and test runners.
-With a vast array of growing capabilities, alongside Microsoft backing, we are supporting and recommending it as a test framework within stacks!
+With a vast array of growing capabilities, alongside Microsoft backing, we are supporting and recommending it as a test framework within Ensono Stacks!

 ## Getting Started